 Hongfa Temple, Buddhist temple in Luohu District, Shenzhen, China.

-Hongfa Temple is a Buddhist complex built on the slopes of Wutong Mountain with numerous buildings arranged in a carefully planned layout.
-The structures include halls for worship, meditation, and other religious functions spread across the mountainside.
+Hongfa Temple is a Buddhist temple complex built on the slopes of Wutong Mountain in Shenzhen, southern China.
+Several halls for worship and meditation are arranged across the hillside, connected by stone paths and courtyards.

 The temple serves as a center for Buddhist worship and meditation for people throughout the region who come to practice their faith.
 The different halls each have their own purpose, creating spaces where visitors can observe traditional religious practices.